Why Your Vocal Quality Is So ImportantBy Lou Solomon

 - Relax the muscles of your throat so that your voice lowers to its natural level.
 Record yourself and learn to move beyond an airy and overly soft voice.

-- Prior to each talk, recording yourself using a mobile app.
-Listen on playback, record and repeat.
+- Prior to each talk, record yourself using a mobile app.
+Listen on playback, record, and repeat.

 For tips on building trust and influence, and showing up as your best